Imo6/Java-Microservices-Project/README.md

 # Spring Boot Micrsoservices API

-I developed a RESTful API for a hotel rating application using Microservices, Spring Boot, MySQL, MongoDB, and PostgreSQL and MongoDB.
+I developed a RESTful API for a hotel rating application using Microservices, Spring Boot, MySQL,  PostgreSQL and MongoDB.
 The API enables users to provide ratings for hotels.
 ## Prerequisites

  - [SpringToolSuit4 or IntelliJ IDEA installed in your m/c  (latest version)](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)